tbebekis/Db-Schema-Info/README.md

   - select the Sqlite driver,
   - in the Connection dialog box provide a path for the database file, e.g. `C:\Temp\DVD.db3` and
   - click on the `Create` button.

+## How to drop the sample Database

+#### FirebirdSql
+Close any connection to the database.

+Go to database's folder and delete the database file.
+#### MsSql
+Close any connection to the database.

+In Dbeaver select the database and hit the Delete key.
+#### MySql or MariaDb
+Close any connection to the database.

+In Dbeaver select the database and hit the Delete key.
+#### PostgreSql
+Close any connection to the database.

+In Dbeaver select the database and hit the Delete key.
+#### Sqlite
+Close any connection to the database.

+Go to database's folder and delete the database file.

 ## Oracle Databases